Photo credit – Daniel Blanks

 The platypus is an amazing semi-aquatic mammal that is endemic to Eastern Australia and Tasmania.
 It is primarily nocturnal, living in creeks and rivers from cold highlands areas to tropical rainforests.
 Unfortunately platypus numbers appear to be declining due to habitat disruption, water extraction, pollution of waterways and illegal capture.

 PlatypusWatch needs your help to learn more about where platypus live and why they are disappearing.
 PlatypusWatch is a community-based program that engages volunteers in surveying platypus, recording platypus sightings and assessing platypus habitats.
-This information is used to identify what education and conservation actions are needed to help protect one of Australia’s most unique species.
+This information is used monitor platypus populations and identify what is needed to ensure the protection one of Australia’s most unique species.

 How to get involved